 K-factor is the average number of additional users each user introduces to the app.
 This is very difficult to calculate for apps because mobile platforms drop almost all indicators of source prior to reaching the store.
 But I think estimating k-factor is important because virality increases the ROI of paid acquisition.
-I have previously outlined a strategy for estimating k-factor and published a virality model.

 If an app is integrated into a social platform like Twitter or Facebook (which, if appropriate, it probably should be), tracking social invites is fairly straightforward.
 This article identifies some missed opportunities in Vine’s launch / early growth strategy that a mobile PM should take pains to not repeat.